KatherineMichel/til-100-days-of-code-version/til/worked-on-til-blog-post.md

 Today, I worked on my TIL blog post, which included better understanding the four major implementations I considered.
 Not sure if I will keep the explanations of the implementations in my blog post.
 I worry it might make it too wordy.
 But thinking through the implementations was helpful to me personally.

-I better understand the [Raegon Kim's TIL implementation](https://github.com/raycon/til/) now, which was frankly, by far, the most difficult to understand, and I still have a small bit of ambiguity there.
+I better understand [Raegon Kim's TIL implementation](https://github.com/raycon/til/) now, which was frankly, by far, the most difficult to understand, and I still have a small bit of ambiguity there.

 I also spent some time researching the performance of `os.walk()`, `os.listdir()`, `os.scandir()`, and `glob`.
 My first inclination... to use `os.walk()` was not the best, performance wise.